Poonamallee: Etymology

+History

+Poonamallee (an anglicised version, also Púnamallu and Pondamalai) is a town and former military cantonment located in the Saidapet taluk of Chengalpattu district (formerly Chingleput district) in the Madras Presidency (modern Tamil Nadu).

+Historically, Poonamallee played a significant role during the Carnatic Wars.
+The old fort, which no longer exists, was a key military stronghold during this period.

+In the late 19th century, Poonamallee served as a convalescent depot for British troops stationed across the Madras Presidency and Burma, primarily due to its healthy climate.
+A hospital with 90 beds was built on the site of the old fort.
+The fort was eventually levelled to make way for these medical facilities.

+The town also had administrative importance during the British period, with a resident Magistrate and District Munsif.
+Additionally, Poonamallee was home to a significant number of European pensioners, mainly retired military personnel.

 Demographics

 According to 2011 census, Poonamallee had a population of 57,224 with a sex-ratio of 999 females for every 1,000 males, much above the national average of 929.
 A total of 6,496 were under the age of six, constituting 3,313 males and 3,183 females.
 Scheduled Castes and Scheduled Tribes accounted for 15.24% and 0.1% of the population respectively.
 The average literacy of the town was 78.88%, compared to the national average of 72.99%.
 The town had a total of 14668 households.
 There were a total of 22,411 workers, comprising 133 cultivators, 226 main agricultural labourers, 576 in house hold industries, 18,084 other workers, 3,392 marginal workers, 29 marginal cultivators, 35 marginal agricultural labourers, 128 marginal workers in household industries and 3,200 other marginal workers.
 As per the religious census of 2011, Poonamallee had 75.88% Hindus, 13.34% Muslims, 9.03% Christians, 0.02% Sikhs, 0.02% Buddhists, 0.29% Jains, 1.41% following other religions and 0.01% following no religion or did not indicate any religious preference.